Collections and Research

 The Museum is a four-time recipient of the Richard Martin Exhibition Award from the Costume Society of America, including her projects Fashioning Expo 67 in 2018 and Reveal or Conceal? in 2009.
 She was curator for Love in Fine Fashion in 2014 and provided curatorial leadership for the 2013 travelling exhibition From Philadelphia to Monaco: Grace Kelly – Beyond the Icon, as well as the 2011 exhibition and catalogue 90 Treasures, 90 Stories, 90 Years.
 She was also the Museum’s curatorial representative for the travelling exhibitions Christian Dior in 2020-2021, Balenciaga: Master of Couture in 2018 and Eleganza: Italian Fashion from 1945 to Today in 2016.

 She has organized two McCord colloquia: Bodies on Display in 2008 and Collecting Knowledge: New Dialogues on McCord Museum Collections in 2013, the latter in collaboration with Joanne Burgess of UQAM under the SSHRC-funded project Montréal, Dynamic HubSpace.
-She has represented the Museum in the SSHRC-funded project Object Lives and Global Histories in Northern North America, contributes to the work of the Laboratoire d’histoire et du patrimoine de Montréal based at UQAM, and has been a member of the “Tailored clothes for women, 1750-1930” research project under the ACORSO (Appearances, Bodies & Societies) research interest group at the Université de Rennes.
+She has represented the Museum in the SSHRC-funded project Object Lives and Global Histories in Northern North America, contributed to the work of the Laboratoire d’histoire et du patrimoine de Montréal based at UQAM, and has been a member of the “Tailored clothes for women, 1750-1930” research project under the ACORSO (Appearances, Bodies & Societies) research interest group at the Université de Rennes.

 Active in professional associations, she has served on the national board of the Costume Society of America.
 She has taught courses on the intersections between fashion and art, and on fashion history, textile history and material culture in Concordia University’s Faculty of Fine Arts and Department of Art History, and on fashion history at LaSalle College.